-The traditional outdoor Weihnachtsmaerkte, Christmas Markets, can be at the foot of a mountain, alongside a water fall, in a tiny village square, the middle of a city, or on boats moored in a harbor,and are invariably in centuries old historic settings that already possess a unique character throughout the year.
+Germany's cities, towns and villages take on a magical air during Advent.
+The traditional outdoor Weihnachtsmärkte, Christmas Markets, can be at the foot of a mountain, alongside a waterfall, in a tiny village square, the middle of a city, or on boats moored in a harbor; but are invariably in centuries old historic settings that possess a unique character throughout the year.

 Nevertheless they are magically transformed by canopied wooden stalls and small wooden huts overflowing with genuine and age old crafts, an enchanted atmosphere and the aroma of toasted sugared almonds, hot chestnuts, bratwurst - grilled sausages, spicy gingerbread, cinnamon and Gluewein.

 Tradition and nostalgia instead of "Kitsch".

-Throughout the country there are 2,500 Christmas markets, which, as in the past when only tradesmen from the area could sell their wares at their local market, have remained faithful to their own individuality, regional specialties and products, and from the end of November until Christmas continue to be the quaint and festive gathering place for locals that they have been for centuries.
+Throughout the country there are 2,500 Christmas markets and, as in the past when only tradesmen from the area could sell their wares at their local market, most have remained faithful to their own individuality, regional specialties and products.

+From the end of November until Christmas they are the quaint and festive gathering place for locals that they have been for centuries.
 Illuminated stands draped with Christmas lights, spruce and pine branches, have rows, as well as beautifully arranged displays, of everything from handmade Christmas decorations, blown glass ornaments, wooden music boxes, crib figurines, candles and plum people made with prunes and walnuts, Zwetschgenmaennla, to spicy gingerbread and other traditional seasonal goodies, while candle makers, woodcarvers, glass blowers and other artisans demonstrate their skills.

-The Christmas market in one of Europe's greatest cultural sites, Weimar, takes place where not only a lot of the worlds Christmas traditions originated, including the first public Christmas tree, but where many of today's popular Christmas carols were also inspired, while in Munich a favorite market is the Kripperlmarkt.
+The Christmas market in one of Europe's greatest cultural sites, Weimar, takes place where not only a lot of the world's Christmas traditions originated, including the first public Christmas tree, but where many of today's popular Christmas carols were also inspired, while in Munich a favorite market is the Kripperlmarkt.
 There all the stalls are filled only with nativity themed figures, made from wood, terracotta or wax, of the baby Jesus, Mary, Joseph, Three Kings, Shepherds with flocks of sheep and other farm animals.

-For just one or two days during Advent the local butcher offers his Braadwurst, perhaps a local charity the Gluehwein and hot chocolate, volunteers a raffle and everything from hand crafted Christmas cards and hand painted plant pot covers and door stops to Christmas ready flower bulbs, and jams, jellies and fruit schnapps - a spirit, made by charities, individuals or groups is for sale.
+For just one or two days during Advent the local butcher offers his Bratwurst, perhaps a local charity the Glühwein and hot chocolate, volunteers a raffle and everything from hand crafted Christmas cards, hand painted plant pot covers and door stops to Christmas ready flower bulbs, jams, jellies and fruit schnapps - a spirit, made by charities, individuals or groups is for sale.

 Clusters of authentic German style Weihnachtsmarkt chalets, complete with stallholders from Germany or of German descent, are opening everywhere from England's Birmingham to Chicago in the USA.